OSOSystem/oso-docs/CONTRIBUTING.md

     * [Git commit messages](#git-commit-messages)
 * [Stay in touch](#stay-in-touch)

+If you seek further information check out our [Wiki](https://github.com/OSOSystem/oso-docs/wiki).

 ## Code of conduct
 This project and everyone participating in it should obey to the [OSO Code of Conduct](CODE_OF_CONDUCT.md).
 Please report unacceptable behavior to [contact@ososystem.de](mailto:contact@ososystem.de)